-Despite the fact that the world is producing enough food, 975 million people worldwide are still hungry.
-The current global interest tends to be directed towards the production of sufficient food, but dealing with food consumption patterns and food loss is equally important.
+Even though the world is producing enough food, 975 million people worldwide are still hungry.
+The current global interest tends to be directed toward the production of sufficient food, but dealing with food consumption patterns and food loss is equally important.

 The sustainability of the food system must address both food consumption and production in a world with limited resources at the same time.
 On October 16, World Food Day (WFD) 2016, promoted by the Food and Agriculture Organization of the United Nations (FAO) and associated organizations, highlights the need for sustainable use of natural resources and Reduction of food losses.